 On 28 October 2019, the Minister for Transport and Roads announced a review of the point to point transport industry to take place in 2020.

 The safety of point to point transport customers, drivers and of the community remain the Government’s priority.
 This was why the Government introduced the much strengthened safety provisions now applying to industry participants under the Point to Point Transport (Taxis and Hire Vehicles) Act 2016 and the Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017.
-The review will not revisit those requirements or the three schemes of the Industry Adjustment Assistance Package.
+The review did not revisit those requirements or the three schemes of the Industry Adjustment Assistance Package.